 Coffee Equity Lab

-The Coffee Equity Lab envisions a coffee industry where justice, inclusion, and equity are paramount and where business decisions—both public and private, for-profit and non-profit—are prioritized by their potential to foster racial equity and sector-wide sustainability.
+The Coffee Equity Lab envisions a coffee industry where justice, inclusion, and equity are paramount and where business decisions are prioritized by their collective potential to foster racial equity and sustainability in the industry.

-The lab offers undergraduate and graduate students experiential learning opportunities that challenge them to understand and engage with the pressing issues shaping our world–racial justice, climate change, and more–through the lens of the global coffee sector.
-The lab also collaborates with industry partners on projects that advance progress towards equity, justice, and sustainability in the sector.
+The lab offers students experiential learning opportunities that challenge them to understand and engage with the pressing issues shaping our world through the lens of the global coffee sector.
+The lab also collaborates with industry partners to advance progress towards equity, justice, and sustainability in the industry.

-The Lab builds on a 15-year legacy of coffee research at Vanderbilt University through the Institute of Coffee Studies, and it is housed at the Wond’ry, Vanderbilt University’s 13,000 square foot on-campus center for innovation.
-To date, on-campus partners include the Robert Penn Warren Center for the Humanities, the Turner Family Center for Social Ventures, the Center for Latin American Studies, the Office of Immersion Research, and the Vanderbilt Institute for Coffee Studies.
+The Lab builds on a 15-year legacy of coffee research at Vanderbilt University through the Institute of Coffee Studies.
+It is housed at the Wond’ry, Vanderbilt University’s 13,000 square foot on-campus center for innovation.

 Check out the video below for more about the motivation for the Coffee Equity Lab